Anthony-1811/UP-CORE-LED-Indicator-Module/README.md

-# UP CORE LED Inicator module
+# UP CORE LED Indicator module
-A quick little PCB to get an LED inicatior on your Up Core.
+A quick little PCB to get an LED indicatior on your Up Core.
 Just send it a string on UART0 on the Up Core.